She criticized President Trump during the shutdown. Now she's been put on leave

 MSNBC prefaced Mei's interview by stating that she was not representing the government, but speaking in her own capacity.

-Norton says she believes federal employees not only have a right but an obligation to speak publicly on matters of the public interest.
+Norton says she believes federal workers not only have a right but an obligation to speak publicly on matters of the public interest.

+She points to a 1968 Supreme Court decision that found public employees can speak on matters of public concern as long as the speech doesn't disrupt government operations.
+She knows federal employees also have whistleblower rights.

 "Allowing civil servants to put up a red flag when we're seeing a problem is critical to maintaining our democracy," she told NPR in October.
 "These civil service protections aren't really about protecting me as a federal worker.
 They're about protecting our country."